ThomasMBury/ewstools/README.md

 ```
 pip install ewstools
 ```
 which includes all package dependencies.
+Installation of the package should about 1 minute on a standard computer.

 ## Demos